orkes-io/orkes-academy/README.md

-# Learnig with Orkes Academy
+# Learning with Orkes Academy

 ## Running your first worker
 The [Running your first worker](https://orkes.io/content/docs/getting-started/run/running-first-worker) tutorial will walk you through running your first worker.
-This will use the SimpleWorker.java and OrkesWorkerApplication.java
+This will use the SimpleWorker.java and OrkesAcademyApplication.java